J. Nigro Sansonese: Works

 Various animals, particularly strenuous breathers such as horses, swine, and asses, describe respiration in myth.
-The principle is widely distributed.
+The descriptive principle is widely distributed geographically.
 For example, Jesus' entry into Jerusalem while riding on an ass' colt is a Semitic myth equivalent to Odysseus' entry into Troy inside a horse.

 As a compendium Sansonese provides five axioms to guide the interpretation of archaic mythopoesis.
 A critical contention of the book is that myths are not so much symbols natural to human ideation, as Carl Jung proposed in 1933, as they are culture-specific, esoteric descriptions of somatic activity proprioceived during exalted trance states, for example, those attained through, but not limited to, yoga (see also samyama and pranayama).

 Nigro Sansonese's work also has relevance to the scientific study of consciousness, specifically, by proposing that an implicit epistemology—namely, a description of knowledge that is in its nature, i.e., essentially, a priori, also known as consciousness—unavoidably orders the fundamental laws of physics differentially, from the (macroscopically) perceived and proprioceived 17th-century mechanics of Isaac Newton to the indispensability of mathematics in the 20th-century quantum mechanics of Werner Heisenberg.
 That historical development is interpreted by Sansonese as one of successively elaborating a physics originally based on empirical knowledge obtained via proprioception and perception into a physics that is a conformal map onto the psychodynamics of cognition.
 A succinct summary of that assertion would be "Ontology is epistemology: Every state of being is ipso facto a state of knowing."
 On such a view, quantum mechanics arguably might be said to be more "meta-physics" than physics.

-Finally, Sansonese implies that the physics of the universe is fundamentally that of a particular and well-known harmonic oscillator known as a critically damped tank circuit, providing as well a multi-dimensional "experience space" in which that hypothesis may be investigated mathematically (sometimes called an LC circuit).
+Finally, Sansonese implies that the physics of the universe is fundamentally that of a particular and well-known harmonic oscillator known as a critically damped tank circuit at or near resonance (sometimes called an LC circuit), providing as well a multi-dimensional "experience space" in which that hypothesis may be investigated mathematically.
 One conclusion might then be that a tank-circuit universe is probably a hologrammatic Anti-de Sitter space.
-(See: A.H.
-Panuluh and A. Damanik, "Lagrangian for RLC circuits using analogy with the classical mechanics concepts.")